-About a month after your case is filed, you are required to go to a meeting of creditors to be examined under oath about the information in your bankruptcy papers.
-The Chapter 13 trustee oversees the hearing and asks you questions regarding your income, assets, or any other information relevant to your bankruptcy to make sure everything is accurate.
+About a month after filing your case, you’ll go to a 341 meeting of creditors administered by the Chapter 13 trustee.
+You’ll answer questions under oath about the information in your bankruptcy paperwork and plan, as well as your supporting documents.
+Specifically, you can expect to field questions regarding your income, assets, or any other information relevant to your bankruptcy.

-Within 30 days of filing your Chapter 13, you must begin sending monthly payments to the bankruptcy trustee according to your proposed plan.
-Until your repayment plan is approved by the court, it is in a temporary state where the trustee holds the funds in trust for your creditors.
-After your plan is approved and finalized, the Chapter 13 trustee begins distributing the funds to your creditors in accordance with the terms of the approved plan.
+Within 30 days of filing your Chapter 13 case, you must begin sending monthly payments to the bankruptcy trustee according to your proposed plan.
+Until the court approves your repayment plan, it remains proposed and the trustee holds the funds in trust for your creditors.
+After court approval, the Chapter 13 trustee begins distributing the funds to your creditors under the plan terms.

-Since it takes three to five years to complete a Chapter 13 plan, the trustee is charged with receiving your payments and paying them out to your creditors until your plan is completely paid off.
-During this time, the trustee must also keep an accounting of all monies received and how much has been paid out to each creditor.
+It takes three to five years to complete a Chapter 13 plan.
+During that time, the trustee will continue receiving your payments and paying them to your creditors until you finish the plan.
+During this time, the trustee must also keep an accounting of all funds received and how much has been paid out to each creditor.

-In order to get paid through your Chapter 13 plan, creditors must file a document called a "proof of claim" with the court within 90 days of your meeting of creditors (government creditors have 180 days from the filing of the bankruptcy).
+Creditors must file a "proof of claim" with the court within 70 days of the filing date (government creditors have 180 days).
 The proof of claim states the amount that you owe the creditor and has attached to it certain required documentation.
-The Chapter 13 trustee is charged with reviewing these creditor claims and objecting to any claims that are not filed properly or that do not have the correct documentation.
+The Chapter 13 trustee reviews the creditor claims and objects to any improperly filed claims or claims lacking the correct documentation.